Induction Signatures Are Not Enough: A Matched-Compute Study of Load-Bearing Structure in In-Context Learning: Bi-Induct

 \section{Bi-Induct}

-We investigate the effect of \textit{data rewrites} on circuit emergence: we \emph{interleave} synthetic copy snippets into the pretraining stream to explicitly teach the copy algorithm.
+We investigate the effect of \textit{data rewrites} on circuit emergence: we \emph{interleave} synthetic copy snippets into the pretraining stream to explicitly exercise a canonical copy pattern associated with induction.
 Bi-Induct has two primary variants that differ only in the direction of the copy cue (forward vs.\ backward).
 A third variant, \textit{balanced}, {flips a coin between forward and backward injections} to provide a mixed signal.